yashrajput0811/CST8913/LAB4/lab report.md

 - **WebServerVM Replication**: Application static content will be mounted onto WebServerVM instances located in Region A and in Region B as well.

-- **SQLVM Replication and Failover**: The SQLVM A (primary) database will be asynchronously replicated with SQLVM B (secondary).
-If Region A fails, SQLVM B will be promoted to primary, ensuring access to the latest data with minimal loss.
+- **SQLVM Replication and Failover**: SQLVM A will asynchronously replicate with SQLVM B. It is cautioned that if Region A were to fail, that SQLVM B would then be promoted to primary ensuring that there will be no or very little data loss of the best available data.

-- **Failover Mechanisms**: Both WebServerVM and SQLVM support automatic failover.
-The global load balancer will detect if any VMs become unavailable and re-route traffic accordingly.
-If SQLVM A fails, SQLVM B will automatically be promoted to primary, and a new replica will be created in the failed region upon recovery.
+- **Failover Mechanisms**: Both WebServerVM and SQLVM have continuity of operations through automatic failover features.
+It helps that the global load Masquée gets to know when there are VM’s which are not available and ensures that the traffic is redirected in the right way.

 ## Migration Steps